 Moore’s Law 2.0

-Resilient Hardware Systems
+Resilient Hardware

 This cluster encompasses research in new embedded platforms, integrating energy efficiency from device to systems, and the development of new scalable, vertically-integrated solutions, which adopt new emerging packaging solutions.